 Suffering tends to produce loneliness.
-In the midst of the pain we endure we might feel alone, isolated, sealed off, and detached from others.
-It is common for us to believe that no one understands our pain.
-We can be deceived into thinking that God is distant and uncaring.
+This is because in the midst of the pain we are enduring we typically feel alone, isolated, sealed off, and detached from others.
+It’s common for us to believe that no one understands our pain.
+We can even be deceived into thinking that God is distant and uncaring.

 While I do not wish to invalidate these emotions, I do want to extinguish the lie that the sufferer is ever alone.
 We are never alone in suffering because in it we join other saints in the pattern of righteous suffering that has been going on from the inception of salvation history.

 When their reputation is being destroyed and the whole city is up in arms against them, Paul gives the Thessalonians what their minds and hearts need: insight into God’s sovereign design for all of salvation history.

-The Pattern of Christian Suffering
+Stepping Through The Pattern of Christian Suffering

 The enmity between the serpent and the seed of the woman (the unrighteous and the righteous) is first actualised after Eve gives birth to two sons.
 Abel is killed by Cain () “who was of the evil one and murdered his brother” ().
-Abel, a righteous man approved by God, is the first victim of the enemy’s hatred, murdered by the first seed of the serpent.
+Abel, a righteous man approved by God, is the first victim of the enemy’s hatred.
+He is murdered by the first seed of the serpent.

 Peter writes, “To this you have been called, because Christ also suffered for you, leaving you an example, so that you might follow in his steps” ().
-That is exactly what Christ’s apostles, the early church did and believers through the ages have done, enduring pain for their faith and ultimately because of their allegiance to their Lord Jesus Christ.
+That is exactly what Christ’s apostles, the early church and believers through the ages have done.
+Over and again we see them enduring pain for their faith – ultimately because of their allegiance to their Lord Jesus Christ.

 Using history itself as his slate, God is writing an amazing story of salvation.
 The protagonists are God’s righteous sufferers who are being killed all the day long.
 Suffering is the theme and the plot.
 Suffering is our story.